aminaibrahim/FABLab/README.md

  I am AMINA K. I. studying Computer Science and Engineering.
 I am seeking for the best oppurtunity that encourages learning and explosure to new ideas and stimulates personal and professional growth.
 I am so passionate about latest and innovative technologies which aims at community welfare.
  <hr>

- ## "MY FABLAB WORKSHOP EXPERIENCE..."
+## A WALK THROUGH THE FABLAB TRAINING SESSION...
 <hr>